 Images and videos

-Checks and assessment of advertisements
+Review and checking of advertisements

-Agreement with tenant
+Agreement with the Tenant

 Feedback to Workaround